Skip to content

 💡

-Make armor tangible for kids: Create visual reminders (poster with armor pieces).
-Each morning: \"Let's put on armor!\" Go through each piece together.
-Ask: \"Did you put on belt of truth today? (read Bible) Shield of faith? (trust God)\" Make it daily habit, not scary ritual.
+Make armor tangible for kids: Create visual reminders (a poster with the armor pieces).
+Each morning: "Let's put on our armor!"
+Go through each piece together.
+Ask: "Did you put on the belt of truth today? (read the Bible) The shield of faith? (trust God)" Make it a daily habit, not a scary ritual.

 ⚠️What NOT to Teach (Common Errors)